Updated Bing Online Defamatory Content Removal Policy

 Several of the attorneys and individuals that I have spoken with are considering legal action against Bing.
 Expect more blog posts if anything develops.

-One of the many legal tactics available to an attorney to remove defamatory websites from the Internet is to get a court order declaring the content defamatory.
+One of the many legal tactics available to an attorney to remove defamatory content from the Internet is to get a court order declaring the content defamatory.
 Although websites and other internet service providers generally have broad immunity under Section 230 of the Communications Decency Act and typically have no obligation to remove content that is defamatory, many websites, ISPs, and search engines will agree to permanently remove content if a party goes through the trouble of obtaining a court order declaring the content defamatory and illegal.

 In a major blow to this great remedy, the search engines Bing! and Yahoo have recently decided to change their policy of permanently removing URL’s from its search index after being presented a valid court declaring content on websites to be defamatory.
 Although I have not seen any formal statement from Bing directly addressing this policy change, I recently submitted a valid court order to Bing to remove URL’s from its search index that contained defamatory information and was sent the following reply from its legal department: